Battle of Nelliady: Attack

 The soldiers at the Nelliady camp were relaxed as they believed that the area had been cleared of militants.
-Shortly after 8 pm, the camp came under intense mortar and rocket attack, with the militants who had moved into several abandon buildings next to the camp and were using it as cover for the attack.
-The main thrust of the attack was launch along the road leading to the camp in form of two explosive laden trucks.
+Shortly after 8 pm, the camp came under intense mortar and rocket attack, with the militants who had moved into several abandoned buildings next to the camp and were using it as cover for the attack.
+The main thrust of the attack was launched along the road leading to the camp in the form of two explosive laden trucks.
 After clearing the roadblocks with rockets and rifle grenades, the trucks were driven at speed to the camp.
-One truck overturned and exploded, while the other driving by Miller hit the school and exploded destroying part of the school building and trapped many of the soldiers in the rubble.
+One truck overturned and exploded, while the other driven by Miller hit the school and exploded destroying part of the school building and trapping many of the soldiers in the rubble.
 Several militants entered the camp and pressed the attack, with the soldiers offering stiff resistance.
-A sergeant and driver mounted the Saladin armoured car, before they could bring its 76 mm gun to bare, a RPG pernitrate the vehicle through the drivers viewing portal incinerating the sergeant, the driver, and knocking out the Saladin.
+A sergeant and driver mounted the Saladin armoured car, but before they could bring its 76 mm gun to bear, an RPG penetrated the vehicle through the driver's viewing portal incinerating the sergeant, the driver, and knocking out the Saladin.
 The firefight went on for several hours as army reinforcements were delayed.
-Attempted to land reinforcements by helicopters failed due to heavy gun fire and reinforcements from road ran into a freshly laid mine field.
+An attempt to land reinforcements by helicopters failed due to heavy gun fire and reinforcements by road ran into a freshly laid mine field.
 With reinforcements arriving the militants retreated.
-While the troops cleared the ruble looking for bodies, the attack restarted with mortars and small arms fire.
+While the troops cleared the rubble looking for bodies, the attack restarted with mortars and small arms fire.

 Aftermath

 The army officially claimed that it suffered 19 killed and 31 wounded in the attack.
-The LTTE claimed it lost 3 militants, including 2 suicide bombers and captured small arms, ammunition and a mortar launcher and killed up to 39-100 soldiers.
+The LTTE claimed it lost 3 militants, including 2 suicide bombers, and captured small arms, ammunition and a mortar launcher and killed up to 39-100 soldiers.
 Prabhakaran named Miller, Captain Miller and he was celebrated by the LTTE as the first Black Tiger (suicide bomber) with 5 July celebrated each year by the LTTE with remembrances and major attacks.
 A few days later the militants fired mortars at Nelliady again, wounding ten more soldiers.
 On 11 July the army launched "Operation Clean Sweep" to flush out militants in the Vadamarachchi area in which it claimed to have killed 18 militants for the lose of 3 soldiers.
 On 29 July 1987 the Indo-Sri Lanka Accord was signed and on 30 July the lead elements of the 54th Infantry Division of the Indian Army landed in Sri Lanka as part of what was to be the Indian Peace Keeping Force.